tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Conclude the review by asking students the following question:

-* Which portfolio is the smartest investment, based off of risk to reward ratio?
+* Which portfolio is the smartest investment, based on risk to reward ratio?

   **Answer:** My portfolio is the smartest!
 Harold owes me 5 dollars.